MI-SIM/MI-SIM.github.io/_posts/01-01-17-misiminterface.md

 #### <a name="gf"></a>Growth functions

-The growth functions defined, generically, as $f_p$ in the ODE models may take any form.
-At present, <span style="font-family:Courier;">MI-Sim</span> only includes the option to use the Monod growth function:
+The growth functions defined, generically, as $f_p$ in the ODE models may take any rational form.
+At present,
+<span style="font-family:Courier;">MI-Sim</span> includes several common growth functions such as Monod, Contois, and Moser (see the
+[QuickStart](http://mi-sim.github.io//doc/gettingstarted.html#qs) guide).
+As an example, the Monod growth function takes the following form:

 $f_{p} = \frac{k_{m,p}S_n}{K_{S,p}+S_n}$

-However, future versions of the software will include options to use other common functions, such as Contois, Tessier, Moser, Andrews, Logistic, and the inclusion of a thermodynamic representation of growth and inhibition.

 #### Description of symbols